• Skip to primary navigation

 3. Bad liquid smoke is worse than no liquid smoke.
 Use Wright's or skip this ingredient.

-4. Try to keep the pork in a single layer to help faster, more even cooking.
+4. Keep the pork in a single layer to help faster and even cooking.

-5. This fits nicely in a 3-4 quart crock pot.
+5. This fits in a 2-quart crock pot but will be a single layer in a 3-4 quart crock pot.
 I suggest a large crock pot for a double batch.

-6. Add the BBQ sauce you like at serving but do not store or reheat the shredded pork in sauce.
+6. Add the BBQ sauce you like at serving, but do not store or reheat the shredded pork in the sauce.
 It will affect the texture.

 7. Good in the refrigerator for 3-4 days and frozen for 3-4 days.